 d.
 Investigations will be performed timely, discreetly and confidentially.
 Records will be examined and additional inquiries through employee interviews will be made as necessary.

 e.
-The investigating department(s) will issue a final written report to applicable management.
+If necesssary, the investigating department(s) will issue a final written report to applicable management.

 f.
-Internal Audit will follow up with the department involved about implementing changes in procedures to avoid future violations.
+If necessary, Internal Audit will follow up with the department involved about implementing changes in procedures to avoid future violations.

 g.
 There is a possibility the investigation may identify the employee making the report in the effort of obtaining a complete account of relevant and necessary facts.